rokath/trice/docs/TriceUserManual.md

 The need became clear for controllable IDs and management options.
 And there was [Go](https://golang.org) now, an as-fast-as-**C** language, easy to learn, promising high programming efficiency and portability.
 It would be interesting to try it out on a real PC project.

-Trying to add channels in form of partial *TRICE* macro names was blowing up the header code amount and was a too rigid design.
-Which are the right channels?
-One lucky day I came to the conclusion to handle channels just as format string parts like `"debug:Here we are!\n"` and getting rid of them in the target code this way also giving the user [full freedom](../internal/emitter/lineTransformerANSI.go) to invent any channels.
+Trying to add tags in form of partial Trice macro names was blowing up the header code amount and was a too rigid design.
+Which are the right tags?
+One lucky day I came to the conclusion to handle tags just as format string parts like `"debug:Here we are!\n"` and getting rid of them in the target code this way also giving the user [full freedom](../internal/emitter/lineTransformerANSI.go) to invent any tags.

 An other point in the design was the question how to re-sync after data stream interruption, because that happens often during firmware development.
-[Several encodings](././TriceObsoleteEncodings.md) where tried out, a proprietary escape sequence format and an alternative flexible data format with more ID bits where working reliable but with [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) things got satisfying.
-A side result of that trials is the **trice** tool option to add different decoders if needed.
+[Several encodings](./_Le/TriceObsoleteEncodings.md) where tried out, a proprietary escape sequence format and an alternative flexible data format with more ID bits where working reliable but with [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) things got satisfying.
+A side result of that trials is the Trice tool option to add different decoders if needed.

 There was a learning **not** to reduce the transmit byte count to an absolute minimum, but to focus more on `TRICE` macro speed and universality.
-That led to a double buffer on the target side discarding the previous FIFO solution.
-The [COBS package descriptor](./TriceMessagesEncoding.md#2-cobs-encoding-and-user-protocols) allowing alongside user protocols is result of the optional target timestamps and location info some users asked for, keeping the target code as light as possible.
+That led to a double buffer on the target side as an alternative to the ring buffer solution.
+The [COBS package descriptor](./_Legacy/TriceMessagesEncoding.md#2-cobs-encoding-and-user-protocols) allowing alongside user protocols is result of the optional target timestamps and location info some users asked for, keeping the target code as light as possible.
 Float and double number support was implementable for free because this work is done mainly on the host side.

-*Trice* grew, and as it got usable I decided to make it Open Source to say "Thank You" to the community this way.
+Trice grew, and as it got usable I decided to make it Open Source to say "Thank You" to the community this way.

-Learning that *Trice*  is also a [baby girl name](https://www.babynamespedia.com/meaning/Trice), our daughter Ida designed the little girl with the pen symbolizing the `TRICE` macro for recording and the eyeglasses standing for the PC tool **trice** visualizing the logs.
+Learning that Trice  is also a [baby girl name](https://www.babynamespedia.com/meaning/Trice), our daughter Ida designed the little girl with the pen symbolizing the `TRICE` macro for recording and the eyeglasses standing for the PC tool Trice visualizing the logs.

 ![./ref/TriceGirlS.png](./ref/TriceGirlS.png)